elifesciences-publications/kakebeen-et-al-2020/README.md

 -   [FACS](#facs)
 -   [Regen PH3](#regen-ph3)

-Repository for analysis of data from Kakebeen et al 2019
+Repository for analysis of data from Kakebeen et al 2020
 --------------------------------------------------------

-This GitLab project holds code for sequencing data preparation, analysis, and figure making for the publication titled **Chromatin accessibility dynamics and single cell RNA-Seq reveal new regulators of regeneration in neural progenitors**.
-This paper can be found with the PMID..... or at this location.
+This GitLab project holds code for sequencing data preparation, analysis, and figure making for the publication titled **Chromatin accessibility dynamics and single cell RNA-Seq reveal new regulators of regeneration in neural progenitors**. eLife 2020;9:e52648 DOI: 10.7554/eLife.52648.

 Abstract
 --------